UchuServer/Uchu/README.md

 ## Python scripting
 Uchu supports Python scripting, which allows you to make minigames and other server additions with Python.
 See [this document](Uchu.Python/SCRIPTING.md) to get started.

+## API
+Uchu supports REST API requests, which allows you to create, retrieve, update, or delete access to the uchu server.
+See [this document](Uchu.Api/API.md) to get started.

 ## Contributing
 Contributions are always welcome!
 If you encounter an issue that isn't logged on the [issue board](https://github.com/UchuServer/Uchu/issues) yet, feel free to add it.
 And, of course, you're more than welcome to open a pull request to fix it :)